Please leave your contact information and we will contact you as soon as possible.

 Prosecuting Childhood Sexual Abuse

 When a childhood sexual abuse survivor files a lawsuit in California, the ultimate goal is to bring closure and some type of consequence to the perpetrator.
 The process of prosecuting sexual abuse can be difficult, so it is important for a survivor and their family to hire an experienced lawyer.
-Edwards Henderson Lehrman is proud to stand by our clients in their fight for justice.
+Edwards Henderson is proud to stand by our clients in their fight for justice.

 The prosecution of an abuser may end with the perpetrator in prison if they are convicted of a crime.
 It may also end with the abuser having to pay restitution to their victim for the “full amount of economic loss” resulting from their crimes.
 Restitution may cover certain damages such as psychological treatment or lost wages if the survivor’s psychological symptoms were or are too severe for them to work.
 Restitution also encompasses all non-economic damages for losses that aren’t necessarily quantifiable.
 These damages can include the loss of capacity for the enjoyment of life, pain and suffering, and more.
 If the perpetrator is found guilty and ordered to pay restitution while the child is still a minor, the court may use a formula to estimate future losses.